 Under these charts is the Cache Statistics Data Table.
 From left to right, this table lists the IP addresses and ports of each member, and the entry, get, put, removal, eviction, and hit and miss counts per second in real-time.

-You can navigate through the pages using the buttons at the bottom right of the table (First, Previous, Next, Last).
 You can ascend or descend the order of the listings in each column by clicking on column headings.

 Under the Cache Statistics Data Table, there is Cache Throughput Data Table.